TheM1ddleM1n/Waddle/README.md

 A: Yes!
 The script is open source and runs only locally in your browser.
 No external data is sent anywhere.

-**Q: Why is the crosshair neon green?**
+**Q: Why are coordinates useful?**

-A: Neon green provides optimal visibility and a sleek gaming aesthetic.
-It's locked in for consistency and performance.
+A: Coordinates help you navigate, find specific waypoints, meet other players at exact locations, or record position data for future reference.

+**Q: How often do coordinates update?**

+A: Coordinates update every 100ms (10 times per second) for smooth, real-time position tracking.

 **Q: Can I customize the theme?**

-A: The script now uses a single Neon Green theme for consistency.
-All UI elements match this vibrant aesthetic.
+A: Yes!
+Use the hue slider in Settings to customize all UI colors from 0-360°.
+Your choice is saved automatically.

 **Q: Which features are most useful?**

 A: All features complement each other!
-FPS counter for performance, Key Display for awareness, Anti-AFK for lobbies, and the Session Timer for tracking playtime.
+FPS counter for performance, Coordinates for navigation, Ping for connection quality, Key Display for awareness, Anti-AFK for lobbies, and the Session Timer for tracking playtime.

 **Q: Can I modify the script?**